NeotomaDB/neotoma_doi/README.md

 *   [Simon Goring](http://goring.org)

-This is currently a project under development.
+This project is currently under development.
 All participants are expected to follow the [code of conduct](https://github.com/NeotomaDB/neotoma_doi/blob/master/code_of_conduct.md) for this project.

 **NOTE**: The DataCite XML validation files in the `data/` folder (and `include` subfolder) were obtained from the [DataCite GitHub Schema repository](https://github.com/datacite/schema/tree/master/source/meta/kernel-4).

 ## Background

-### DOIs and Frozen records in neotoma
+### DOIs, Dataset Versioning, and Frozen Records in Neotoma

-Neotoma has three data access elements related to the atomic "dataset":
+For any single dataset, its DOI provides access to three related elements:
-  * The live record (accessed from the various APIs)
+  * The live record (accessed from NeotomaDB via the various APIs)
   * The frozen record (saved one week from dataset submission)
   * The DOI metadata (posted to DataCite)

 The live record lives as the relationship between elements in the database, [linked to the `datasets` table](http://open.neotomadb.org/dbschema/tables/datasets.html#Relationships).
-This means that the *live* record can change over time, as taxonomies or linked chronologies change.
+Thus, the *live* record can change over time, as taxonomies or linked chronologies change.
+This

 The *frozen* record is generated within a week of dataset submission.
 It represents the state of the record at the time of upload.
-This is to align with data-management best practices.
+This version supports journal requirements for data submissions and align with data-management best practices.
 The frozen record lives in the `doi` schema of the database and is stored as a (Postgres) `jsonb` data type, along with the `datasetid`, the date created and date modified (if neccessary

 The DOI metadata is stored with DataCite and is generated from [a script in this repository](https://github.com/NeotomaDB/neotoma_doi/blob/master/R/assign_doi.R).
 When a new DOI is minted the DOI and related datasetid is added to [the `datasetdoi` table](http://open.neotomadb.org/dbschema/tables/datasetdoi.html).

-## Work Flow For DOI Assignment
+## Workflow For DOI Assignment

 1. A Neotoma data steward uploads a dataset to Neotoma (Tilia -> Tilia API -> NeotomaDB)